Aspects of the Art

 favorites, 2009, 11”H x 11”W x 11”D (pewter sphere, bouncy doorstops)

 The Split, 2007, 26"H x 20"W x 18"D (aluminum, physics books, iPod running a countdown timer program, light, shadow) uses the shadow of a “High School Physics” book to represent World Trade Center, Building #7 that fell into its own footprint at free fall speed (6.6 seconds) on the afternoon of September 11, 2001.
 We were told that fire caused it to fall, but that is impossible and defies the basic Laws of Physics.
 The title, The Split, has a number of meanings here, but chiefly refers to a split in the seam of reality that occurred on 9/11.
-It also refers to the split in society...those who are aware and those who are not (some willfully so).
+It also refers to the split in society...those who are aware and those who are not (some willfully so - like those in this TED Talk).

 Pulitzer Collection

-BACKGROUND NOTES: missing, joe employs the cor-ten steel void or hole (think edible donut holes) left from the making of inside, joe which was then carefully weathered over several years prior to mounting.
+BACKGROUND NOTES: missing, joe employs the cor-ten steel cut out left from the making of inside, joe which was then carefully weathered over several years prior to mounting.

-It represents the void left through the loss of Joseph Pulitzer directly, but also symbolically, as corporate-government “managed” news became fully apparent, exposing mainstream media’s intentional and frightening loss of backbone, ethical standards and journalistic credibility.
-See: Gallup 6% / CNN related article / Presstitutes / Headline Rate / rare TV honesty / Choice / Abby Martin / Orwell Rolls in his Grave / Murrow / Paul Craig Roberts & here / Bernays
+It represents the void left through the loss of Joseph Pulitzer directly, but also symbolically, as corporate-state “managed” news became fully apparent, exposing mainstream media’s intentional and frightening loss of honesty, backbone, ethical standards and journalistic credibility.
+See: rare TV honesty / Totally Conrolled & here / Seymour Hersh / CNN related article / Presstitutes and here / Choice / Abby Martin / Orwell Rolls in his Grave / Murrow / Paul Craig Roberts / Bernays

-BACKGROUND NOTE: On January 14, 2002 a small installation ceremony (subtly choreographed) took place in the President’s office of The Pulitzer Foundation for the Arts.
+BACKGROUND NOTE: On January 14, 2002 a small installation ceremony (subtly choreographed) took place in the President’s office of the Pulitzer Arts Foundation.
 On that day, a seemingly insignificant desk grommet was elevated to fine art and serves as a wonderful finishing touch for an incredible arts foundation.

 flying heads, 2009, 16.5”H x 4.25”W x 7”D ea. (ebony veneer, mdf, computer hard drives, lead glass, MAG-LITE) Part of the memory box series.
-Note: Flying heads are the little finger like devices with pads in computer hard drives that read-write (or touch) the 1s and 0s of binary code.
+Note: Flying heads are the amazing little pads on the finger like devices in computer hard drives that read-write the 1s and 0s of binary code (see article).

 “They could be made to accept the most flagrant violations of reality ... and were